Queue (hairstyle): Other queues

 In the 18th century, European soldiers styled their traditionally long hair into a queue called the "soldier's queue."
 The 18th century custom of tying long powdered curly wigs (which normally reached down the back and chest) behind the neck began at first among soldiers and hunters, as seen as early as 1678 in a depiction of King of France Louis XIV hunting with his long hair tied back.
 By the 1730s, the queue had spread from the military and became widespread also among civilians.
 A 1697 depiction of a royal guard during the wedding of the Louis, Duke of Burgundy shows the sporting of this hairstyle, which came to influence civilian fashions due to the frequent wars France engaged in during Louis' reign.
 The queue, worn with the wig either curled, known as a tyewig (a wig tied into a queue) or covered with a silk bag, known as a bag wig, gradually replaced the unwieldy big wigs.
 Wigs that did not feature a queue such as the bob wig were favoured by those who could not afford a long wig.
 The type of wig became an indicator of one's rank, occupation and political leanings.

-Powdered wigs tied in a queue remained important to men's fashion until the change of dress in the 1790s which was affected by the French Revolution (1789–1799) and the Pitt's hair powder tax in 1795 in Britain although formal court dress of European monarchies still required a powdered wig or long powdered hair tied in a queue until the accession of Napoleon Bonaparte to the throne as emperor in 1804.
+Powdered wigs tied in a queue remained important to men's fashion until the change of dress in the 1790s which was affected both by the French Revolution (1789–1799) and the Pitt's hair powder tax in 1795 in Britain although formal court dress of European monarchies still required a powdered wig or long powdered hair tied in a queue until the accession of Napoleon Bonaparte to the throne as emperor in 1804.

 The first western army in which the wearing of a queue by its soldiers was forbidden was the Russian army in the 1780s, before the outbreak of the French Revolution in 1789.
 Grigory Potemkin, a Russian statesman and favourite of Catherine the Great, abhorred the tight uniforms and uncomfortable powdered wigs tied in a queue worn by soldiers of the Russian Army and instigated a complete revision of both.
 Along with comfortable, practical, well-fitting uniforms, his reforms introduced short, natural hairstyles for all, without wigs and long powdered hair tied in a queue.

 Soldiers of all other western armies adopted the wearing of short hairstyle without a queue only after the outbreak of the French Revolution during the French Revolutionary Wars and Napoleonic Wars (1792–1815).